NTech-Lab/docs/docs/regenerate_facens.rst

    * - ``findface-regenerate``
      - Script that regenerates and overrides face data in MongoDB by applying different detector settings or another model to the images in the ``Uploads`` folder.
    * - ``mongo2searchapi``
-     - Script that transfers newly generated facens from MongoDB to Tarantool.
+     - Script that copies newly generated facens from MongoDB to Tarantool.

 Both tools are automatically installed with :ref:`findface-facenapi <install-facenapi>`.